kbriggs1/Sentiment_Analysis_Proj/README.md

 # Research Goals:

 The goal of this research project is to perform an exploratory sentiment analysis on the provided 6 clinical narratives.
-I will identify, in each each paragraph, the sentiment within each sentence of the clinical notes.
+I will identify, in each each paragraph, the sentiment within each sentence of the clinical notes to determine a pattern of medical biases with certain patients based on their medical history and/or current health status.
 To begin I will explain the necessary downloads and extractions necessary to begin the analysis, then I will upload and display the narratives I will be anaylyzing.

    # Research Questions:
         How can NLTK be used to analyze clinical narratives when it so generally used for customer reviews or novels?